xen0n/open189-rs/README.md

 learn how to use the library.
 You can send verification codes with SMS to mobile phones in Mainland China with this library, actually it's almost what the whole API service is all about.
 (The API has more features beyond SMS sending, but people are hardly making use of any of those.
-That's another story, on how the Chinese IT industry got so fragmented with so many vendors trying to build an omni-platform once and for all.)
+That's another ~~rant~~ story, on how the Chinese IT industry got so fragmented, with so many vendors trying to build an omni-platform once and for all, instead of focusing on where each vendor excels.)

 ## Changelog